geegaz/GClimbingSystem-Ziplines/README.md

 3. Drag the Climbing System from the scene in the corresponding field of the Booster
 4. Select the Line and select its type between `Simple, Weighted, Curved or Swing`
 5. Move the points of the line to give it the shape you want
+6. If needed, increase the baked points precision for longer Lines
 6. Ingame, **grab on the Booster to get moved along the Line**

 *Instead of the Booster prefab, you could also use the Pulley Handle for `Simple` Lines or the Swing Handle for `Swing` Lines*